 Demeter (Greek) - Goddess of the harvest who possessed great knowledge of the best way to grow, preserve and harvest grain.
 She was also the devoted mother of Persephone.
 Her name reflects her nurturing personality as it means “earth mother” in Greek.

 Diana (Roman) - Goddess of the hunt and wild animals.
 She later took over from Luna as the Roman Goddess of the moon, responsible for fertility and childbirth.
-Her name means "heavenly divine," reflecting her celestial role.
+The name Diana means "heavenly divine," reflecting her celestial role.

 Eirene (Greek) - This Greek Goddess name means peace in her native language, expressing her diplomatic nature.
 Her name also often appears as Irene.